- Oxfam – The charitable bookstore

 § Oxfam – The charitable bookstore

 The first bookstore I want to tell you about is called Oxfam (which stands for Oxford Committee for Famine Relief), and it is part of a global organization that fights poverty.
-Oxfam sells donated books (both contemporary and vintage ones), and many other items (such as vinyls, collectibles, and others).
+Oxfam sells donated books (both contemporary and vintage ones), and many other items (such as vinyls, collectables, and others).
 The bookstore itself is not big, and you can find many books for £2 – £5.

 What I liked most about this bookshop was the social cause they’re supporting (fighting poverty worldwide), and the wide range of actions they’re taking (e.g.: helping schools in India, building irrigation schemes, or empowering women in developing countries).